Ida Hoff: Student years and activism

-For Ida Hoff's future life and professional career, more important, probably, than any of these was Frida Kaiser (later Frida Imboden-Kaiser 1877 - 1962), a forceful contemporary who later became a pediatrician at St. Gallen and a successful campaigner against needlessly high levels of infant mortality.
+Frida Kaiser (later Frida Imboden-Kaiser 1877 - 1962) was a contemporary of Ida Hoff who later became a pediatrician at St. Gallen and a campaigner against high levels of infant mortality.
 The two of them first met at the "Aebischlössli" student hostel.
-Kaiser helped Hoff find a job as an assistant at the medical Uni-Clinic with the leading intermist, Hermann Sahli.
+Kaiser helped Hoff find a job as an assistant at the medical Uni-Clinic with the intermist, Hermann Sahli.
 It was also Kaiser who found Hoff a lawyer who advised and backed her in a renewed - and this time successful - application for Swiss citizenship.

 The small but determined group of female students used to meet together each Saturday at the homely "Daheim Women's Restaurant" in Bern's Zeughausgasse (literally: "Armoury Alley") to analyse and bemoan examples of anti-feminism.
 They also organised lectures, readings and stage events.
 Hoff herself was never short of imaginative ideas, and helped with production of their association news-sheet.

 The "Bern Female Students' Association" became a crucible for the Women's Voting Rights movement.
 To Hoff it never made sense that women in Switzerland should be able to participate in the workplace, the professions, society and family life, but not in politics.
 She also recognised that her own education was a privilege, and one that she owed to the women's movement, and this provided an impetus behind several years of intense participation in the executive committee of the "Bern Women's Voting Rights Association" ("Frauenstimmrechtsverein Bern").
 But she also campaigned on other social and political issues.
 She called for the introduction of universal old age and disability insurance (which was finally introduced following a referendum in 1947) and involved herself in the 1933 "Women and Democracy" movement which campaigned for the preservation of democracy in the face of the rising tide of right wing populism which was a feature of the times.